espinosaanthony50-art/MyPortfolio-/README.md

     <section id="about" class="content-section">
       <h2>About Me</h2>
-      <p>I am a passionate IT professional dedicated to full-stack development and UI/UX design.
-I believe technology should be as beautiful as it is functional.</p>
+      <p>I focus on full-stack development and UI/UX design.
+My philosophy is that code should be efficient and the interface should be intuitive.</p>
-      <p>Currently pursuing advanced studies in Information Technology, focusing on modern web frameworks and data systems.</p>
+      <p>Currently studying Information Technology with an emphasis on modern web frameworks and logic systems.</p>
-      <button class="btn btn-primary" onclick="showSection('skills')">Check My Skills</button>
+      <button class="btn btn-primary" onclick="showSection('skills')">My Technical Stack</button>
     </section>

     <section id="skills" class="content-section">